Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Yarra Valley's median income among taxpayers is $47,576, with an average of $57,366.
-This is lower than the national average, with Greater Melbourne having a median of $54,892 and an average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $53,361 (median) and $64,342 (average).
-Census data indicates household, family and personal incomes in Yarra Valley rank modestly, between the 25th and 32nd percentiles.
-Income distribution shows the $1,500 - 2,999 earnings band captures 33.7% of the community (5,779 individuals), similar to the broader area where this cohort represents 32.8%.
-Housing affordability pressures are severe, with only 83.7% of income remaining after housing costs, ranking at the 31st percentile.
+In AreaSearch's latest postcode level ATO data for financial year 2022, Yarra Valley SA2 had a median income among taxpayers of $47,576 and an average of $57,366.
+This was lower than the national average.
+For comparison, Greater Melbourne had a median income of $54,892 and an average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates suggest approximately $53,361 (median) and $64,342 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Yarra Valley rank modestly, between the 24th and 31st percentiles.
+Income distribution shows that the $1,500 - 2,999 earnings band captures 33.7% of the community (5,779 individuals), similar to the broader area where this cohort also represents 32.8%.
+Housing affordability pressures are severe in Yarra Valley, with only 83.7% of income remaining after housing costs, ranking at the 31st percentile.

 Frequently Asked Questions - Income